-Two lessons from that first deal that I just did over and over and over, both those things, over the next decade.
+Here are two lessons from my very first deal that I just did over and over and over throughout the next decade.

-So what I discovered that day was two things.
-Number one, the power of partnerships, because at the end of the day, you don’t have everything you need to put together a real estate deal, chances are.
+I discovered two things that day.
+Number one, the power of partnerships—because at the end of the day, you don’t have everything you need to put together a real estate deal, chances are.
 But somebody does.

 The Deal Delta

-Today I teach about the deal delta.
-There’s three things every deal needs, right?
+Today, I teach about the deal delta.
+There are three things every deal needs, right?

-You have to have the hustle.
-So somebody has to do all that work, fill out the paperwork, show up, manage the contractors, manage whatever the process is, everything, just the hustle involved.
+Then, you have to have the hustle.
+Somebody has to do all that work, fill out the paperwork, show up, manage the contractors, manage whatever the process is, everything—just the hustle involved.